Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The last feature worth mentioning in this section is the “review” tool, which allows you to go back and revisit every problem that you have answered.

 It also provides analytics around your responses so that you can work on your pacing and identifies where you have weaknesses.
 It has a nice filter function and was easy to work.
 I liked this review function, especially compared to similar tools I have seen from some other more expensive courses.

 While the course structure may be a little laissez faire for some students and the video lessons of average quality, the overall value of Magoosh’s study materials is quite impressive given the uber affordable price point.
 I was pleasantly surprised with the amount and quality of coursework provided.

 Magoosh LSAT Pricing

-The two packages are identical in all respects except for price and content access.
+The two packages are identical in all respects except for price and, of course, the fact that one offers live classes.
 That means you get access to all of Magoosh’s materials (7,000+ LSAT questions, practice tests and more), but it is up to you how long you need to study.
-Access to the Premium 1 Month course will cost you right around $230, and will buy you – you guessed it – 1 month of access.

-Alternatively, the Premium 12 Month package is priced at the incredibly approachable rate of just around $250.
+The Premium 12-Month package is priced at the incredibly approachable rate of just around $300.
 This course will grant you 1 full year of access to all Magoosh LSAT materials.
-For just $20 more, the choice should be a no brainer.
-Unless you are absolutely 100% positive that you will be studying for less than a month, get the Premium 12 Month course.

-These course prices are by far and away the most competitive in the LSAT prep space.
+These course prices are by far and away the most competitive in the LSAT prep space (apart from maybe LSAT Lab).
 Magoosh is all about value and they deliver once again.

 Course options and pricing current as of date of publication.